justin-robinson/scoop/README.md

 * DB file generation just works ( bin/scoop --action generate_db_model )
 * You can override any class or config option on a global or per site basis

-PS. do a `composer install` for some colorized output on db model generation

 ###Example
 ```php